rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 - Clicking on `Get to know the rest` takes us to the *our pets* page.

 5. **Help** block
-- For positioning block elements, flexbox or grid layout is used.
 - Arrangement of elements: necessarily 5 elements on top and 4 elements on the bottom.

 6. **In addition** block